 - Final Exercise / Graduation

 Upon graduation, CERT members are integrated into their community’s emergency response system.
 Using the training learned in the classroom and during exercises, CERT members assist their neighborhoods and workplaces following an event when emergency responders are not immediately available.
-CERT members also take an active role working with various agencies in emergency preparedness projects.
+CERT members can also take an active role working with various agencies in emergency preparedness projects.